Texas-Tim/Bedrock-AgentCore-with-LangChain-Demo/01_base_agent/README.md

 - **Yields responses** - Uses python generators for token streaming
 - **Handles errors** - Catches exceptions and returns error messages

-The handler extracts the prompt, invokes the LangGraph agent, and streams response tokens back to teh caller.
+The handler extracts the prompt, invokes the LangGraph agent, and streams response tokens back to the caller.
 The `stream_mode="messages"` parameter enables chunk-by-chunk streaming.

 ### Tools